 Dr. Stacey and his staff will go over proper cleaning and home care to ensure maximum prevention of gum disease, decay and abrasion from improper brushing.
 All these conditions may cause hypersensitivity to cold, hot and/or sweets.

-- Tooth whitening- This basically can be done with whitening strips or trays.
+Tooth whitening- This basically can be done with whitening strips or trays.
 You will find that the trays will in the long run be cheaper and reusable and also less cumbersome to wear.
 The material used in the tray will be stronger and usually used daily for 12-14 days for 2 hrs.
-Your teeth WILL BE sensitive to could since it is opening the pores of the enamel to clean them out.
+Your teeth WILL BE sensitive to cold since it is opening the pores of the enamel to clean them out.
 There is some Rx toothpaste that can help with this sensitivity.
 We use Opalescence as our tooth whitener.
 It is advised at times to whiten teeth prior to anterior crown procedures to get a more accurate match.

-Crowns are fabricated when a tooth is generally:
+Crowns are fabricated when a tooth is:

 1 Badly broken down